 Chemical fertilizers are made from ground up minerals and formulated with a near-perfect amount of each macro and micro nutrient.
 They are also more concentrated and usually more affordable than say, organic types.

-Organic fertilizers contain all natural ingredients and are the most mild of all.
+Organic fertilizers are naturally derived from animal or plant byproducts and are the most mild of all.
 Organic fertilizers obviously have some decaying organism so naturally, they stink.
 Make sure that organism is 1. worth the stench and 2. providing the right amount of nutrients for your plant.
 You can DIY it or, for the less adventurous, buy it readymade.
 Organic fertilizer can be a little more costly than other types, but it’s chemical-free alternative.

 Organic and chemical fertilizers do the same thing in different ways: delivering nitrates, potassium ions, and phosphates to plants.
 One is not necessarily better than the other, but if you’re living that clean green life, go for organic.
 It’s a balance of personal preference — both yours and your plants’.

 Tip 1: Spring is the best time to start fertilizing plants because that’s when they are starting to actively grow.
 Plants that grow faster, like begonias, should be fertilized more often than plants that grow slowly, like a cactus, or are dormant, i.e., all plants in winter.

 Tip 2: Dilute your fertilizer.
 It’s always best to under-fertilize than over-fertilize.
 If there is a nutrient deficiency in the soil and you have not fertilized in a year or so, you can increase the potency by adding less water when you’re diluting the fertilizer.

 Tip 3: Plants that give us fruits or flowers will require more fertilizer in their lifetimes.
 When we pick off fruits or flowers, we are taking away those nutrients and should restore them.